aherbert/gdsc-smlm/docs/model_plugins.rst

     \mathit{rate}_{i}=\mathit{rate}\ast {\frac{\mathit{tCorr}_{i}}{\sum^{N}\mathit{tCorr}_{i}/N}}

-If no correlation is used then the emission rate is the sampled from the configured distribution (either a fixed, uniform, Gamma or custom distribution) with the mean set to the input emission rate.
+If no correlation is used then the emission rate is sampled from the configured distribution (either a fixed, uniform, Gamma or custom distribution) with the mean set to the input emission rate.

 The emission rate for each fluorophore is constant.
 The mean number of photons emitted for each simulation step is calculated using the photon emission rate multiplied by the fraction of the step that the fluorophore was active.
 The number of photons is then sampled from the Poisson distribution with the given mean for the step.
 This models the photon shot noise at a per simulation step basis.
 The photons are then sampled onto the photo cells using a point spread function.